falcon-protocol/docs/getting-started/terminology.md

 ## Falcon broker
 An agentic instance of the Falcon Protocol which provides complete lifecycle management for the reseller and merchant of a given bundle offering.
+## New section
+This is a new section